EARnagram/lessons/sec2/nested_routes_forms/solution_code/README.md

 As expected, Scientist has_many Experiments, and Experiment has_many Logs.

-Notice in the Scientist model, we default every scientist to a have a `true` value for the spooky key.
-We do this using the after_initialize method from ruby - it runs whatever method given, after the model has been initialized (important because otherwise the instance would not have a method `#spooky=`).
+Notice in the Scientist model, we set a fallback for every scientist to have `"General Science"` value for the discipline key if none is provided.

+We do this using the after_initialize method from ruby - it runs whatever method given, after the model has been initialized (important because otherwise the instance would not have a method `#discipline=`).

+We also use the orEquals operator from ruby.
+It first checks if the variable is anything but `false` or `nil`.
+If it is, then it keeps that value, otherwise, it assigns it to the value right of the operator.

+Think of it like this:

+`a || a = b`

 We've also added `dependent: :destroy`, meaning to remove them if the parent resource is removed.
 Don't want a paper trail, amiryte?!